cchdo/exchange/docs/ctd.rst

 There is no limit to how many headers may be present, as long the `NUMBER_HEADERS`_ value is set correctly.

 .. note::
-  Any parameter which has a constant value for the entire cast MAY appear in the CTD Headers.
+  Any parameter which has a constant value for the entire cast MAY appear in the CTD Headers if the parameter has the "profile" scope in the parameters database.

 Here is an example of a complete set of CTD headers (note that we have included line numbers, these are not part of the header):